Becoming parents brings many changes to your relationship.

 Talk to your midwife and health visitor so they can let you know about local support groups where you can meet other pregnant women and new mums in your area.

 Where to find support

 The Gingerbread website offers advice and support about many aspects of family life as a single parent.
 It is the leading national charity supporting single parents.
 They also have a single parent group in West London (for women in Ealing, Hammersmith and Fulham, and Hounslow) and an online forum.

 Domestic abuse is very common.
 It affects 1 in 4 women at some time in their life.
-That’s a quarter of all women, or 25%.

 Women are at increased risk of domestic abuse in pregnancy.